BIZET, Georges (1838-1875)

 Georges Bizet »

-An opera librettist and journalist for Le Figaro, Philippe Gille is known for having collaborated with the most prominent composers of the second half of the nineteenth century.
-La Prêtresse, a one-act operetta composed in the autumn of 1864 (and left unfinished), is the product of their first collaboration.
+An opera librettist and journalist at Le Figaro, Philippe Gille is known for having collaborated with the greatest composers of the second half of the 19th century.
+La Prêtresse, a one-act operetta composed in the autumn of 1864 (left unfinished), was the fruit of his first collaboration with Bizet.

 Provenance: